ASFHyP3/gis-services/image_services/opera/README.md

 ## Steps for creating a service
 Below are the steps to create an image service using OPERA data.

-### Check permissions and server set up
+### 1. Check permissions and server set up
-1. Prior to running the workflow, ensure that permissions are granted to pull from the EDC-hosted S3 bucket `asf-cumulus-prod-opera-products` and push and pull from a separate S3 bucket for overviews.
+Prior to running the workflow, ensure that permissions are granted to pull from the EDC-hosted S3 bucket `asf-cumulus-prod-opera-products` and push and pull from a separate S3 bucket for overviews.

-2. Ensure that the `arcpy` conda environment is created and activated.
-This can be done in the server's terminal with the following.
+Ensure that the `arcpy` conda environment is created and activated.
 ```
 cd /home/arcgis/gis-services/image_server/
 mamba env create -f environment.yml
 conda env activate arcpy
 ```

-3. Check there is a server connection json file.
-This workflow will assume that this file will be in the home directory at `/home/arcgis`.
-If there is another location for this file, make sure to enter this as an argument in [when running the code](#Run-the-code).
+Check there is a server connection json file.
+This workflow will assume that this file will be in the home directory (`/home/arcgis`).
+If there is another location for this file, make sure to enter its location as an argument [when running the code](#Run-the-image-services-code).

-### Set up appropriate config file
+### 2. Set up appropriate config file
 The rest of this workflow will require a configuration file to populate the image service.
-This configuration must include:
+This configuration *must* include:
 - `project_name` : the project name
 - `raster_store`: A place to store rasters locally
 - `bucket`: the S3 bucket in which the source rasters are located